How Much Does An Average Horse Weighs

 8. Can ecological elements affect a horse’s weight?

-Environmental elements such as environment and living conditions can affect a horse’s weight.
-Steeds in cooler climates may gain weight as they eat even more to generate temperature.
+Environmental elements such as the environment and living conditions can affect a horse’s weight.
+In cooler climates, steeds may gain weight as they eat even more to generate heat.

 9. How can I weigh an equine precisely?